 In April, I attended a two-day course with Gabe White of Pistol Shooting Solutions.
-The course was hosted by Lee Weems / First Person Safety in Watkinsville, GA at the same range where I conduct most of my training.

 Prior to registering for this course, I hadn’t heard of Gabe White.
 I don’t spend much time on forums, and Gabe is based out of Clackamas, Oregon.
 Lee Weems had met him at The Roger’s Shooting School when Gabe shot a clean run on the test from concealment.
 Worldwide, only four folks have ever had clean runs on the Rogers test, and none of them have been wearing a concealment garment except Gabe.
 Along with that achievement, Gabe has trained with well-known instructors and apparently puts a bunch of useful documentation and training theory up on the internet.
 For more information on Gabe’s background and company, you can visit his website, here.

 During the class, I ran a stippled and grip-reduced Glock 17 equipped with a SureFire X300 Ultra out of my Veil Solutions appendix holster and IWB magazine pouches.
 My concealment garment was a t-shirt since it was already hot and humid down in Georgia.

 Full disclosure: I was tired and burned out at the time of this course.
 Saturday morning, I woke up and considered just blowing it off.
 I’d been on the range for almost every weekend of the prior two months, and after some negative experiences, I’d gotten to the point where I needed a break.
 I eventually dragged myself to class and ended up enjoying myself.